levbszabo/levbszabo.github.io/wsb-project.md

 <img src="images/wsb-architecture.PNG?raw=true"/>
 ### 2. Data Ingestion and Buffering

-A Linux VM is configured to ingest comments from the forum using <a href = https://praw.readthedocs.io/en/latest/> Python Reddit Api Wrapper </a> messages are then published to a GCP Pub/Sub topic which is a distributed scalable messaging service and ensures reliability of data ingestion.
-Next we utilize the GPC Dataflow service which connects the published messages to BigQuery our data warehouse.
+A Linux VM is configured to ingest comments from the forum using [Python Reddit Api Wrapper](https://praw.readthedocs.io/en/latest), messages are then published to a GCP Pub/Sub topic which is a distributed scalable messaging service and ensures reliability of data ingestion.
+Next we utilize the GCP Dataflow service which connects the published messages to BigQuery, our data warehouse.

 ### 3. Data Storage